 Umm again, yah.
 It hurts to do anything new.

-Every time I do Pilates or lift weights I’m sore for days, but that doesn’t mean it’s bad for me, it means I need to go at a pace that gives my body time to adjust and I need to learn proper form so I don’t hurt myself.
+Every time I do Pilates, lift weights, or even do my runner strength training at home, I’m sore for days, but that doesn’t mean it’s bad for me, it means I need to go at a pace that gives my body time to adjust and I need to learn proper form so I don’t hurt myself.

 We’ve busted the many myths about how running is bad for your knees or anything else, so this is a story that you’re telling yourself.
 If you want to run, start slow and build smart.
 Checkout the Couch to 5k plan!Too old, too boring too tired?
 Today we bust your running excuses, so you can get after those goals! #motivation Click To Tweet